pe-b/udacity-data-engineering/1_Data_Modelling_with_Postgres/README.md

 user_agent    `varchar`

 2. users (dimension table) - contains the users in the app\
-on conflict do nothing - a single row per user provides all the necessary info\
+On conflict do nothing - a single row per user provides all the necessary info\
-attributes:\
+Tableattributes:\
 user_id       `varchar` - PK\
 first_name    `varchar`\
 last_name     `varchar`\